polterguy/phosphorusfive/plugins/extras/p5.flickrnet/README.md

 * Public Domain Mark
 * United states government work

-To use it, make sure you provide your own Flickr API key, which can be done by modifying the _"web.config"_ file in your p5.webapp project, and change the _".p5.flickr.api-key"_ value.
+To use it, make sure you provide your own Flickr API key.
 You can get your own API key, by applying for one at [Flickr](https://www.flickr.com/).